MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 3. When prompted to **Enter your work, school or Microsoft account**.
 Sign in as **Megan Bowen** (MeganB@&lt;YourTenant&gt;.onmicrosoft.com).

-4. In the Teams client, select **Join or create a team** from the lower left corner.
+4. At the 'Stay signed in to all your apps' window, select **No, sign in to this app only**.
+In the Teams client, select **Join or create a team** from the lower left corner.

 5. Select **Create team** >**From scratch** > **Public**.
 Enter the team name **Teams Rollout** and select **Create**.